High school football: Rules

 At least one unique high school rule has been adopted by college football.
 In 1996, the overtime rules originally utilized by Kansas high school teams beginning in 1971 were adopted by the NCAA, although the NCAA has made five major modifications.
 Through the 2018 season, each possession started from the 25-yard line.
 Since 2021, this remains in force through the first two overtime procedures.
-In the second overtime, teams must attempt a two-point conversion after a touchdown.
+In double overtime, teams must attempt a two-point conversion after a touchdown.
 Secondly, triple overtime & thereafter are two-point conversion attempts instead of possessions from the 25-yard line, and successful attempts are scored as conversions instead of touchdowns.

 Thirty-four states have a mercy rule that comes into play during one-sided games after a prescribed scoring margin is surpassed at halftime or any point thereafter.
-The type of mercy rule varies from state to state, with many using a "continuous clock" after the scoring margin is reached (wherein, except for specific situations, the clock keeps running on plays where the clock would normally stop).
+The type of mercy rule varies from state to state, with many using a "continuous clock" after the scoring margin is reached.
+Except for specific situations, the clock keeps running on plays where the clock would normally stop.
 Other states end the game once the margin is reached or passed.
-For example, Texas uses a 45-point mercy rule (to stop the game) only in six-man football; for 11-man football there is no automatic stoppage but the coaches may mutually agree to use a continuous clock.
+Texas, for instance, uses a 45-point mercy rule to stop the game only in six-man football; for 11-man football, there is no automatic stoppage but the coaches may mutually agree to use a continuous clock.